The Binge-Worthy Shows Today’s Formula 1 Stars Are Watching

 Esteban Ocon (Alpine F1 Team): Not a favourite show but I love The Dark Knight Rises.

-Kimi Räikkönen (Alfa Romeo Racing ORLEN): No favourite but documentaries and anything based on real stories.
+Kimi Räikkönen (Alfa Romeo Racing ORLEN): No favourite but documentaries and anything based on true stories.

 Lance Stroll (Aston Martin Cognizant Formula One Team): Curb Your Enthusiasm.